silentred/rds/README.md

-# CoreDNS plugin for DNS records in RDS
+# CoreDNS plugin for using RDS as record backend

-NOTE: Code is basicly copied from https://github.com/wenerme/wps.
+NOTE: Code is basically copied from https://github.com/wenerme/wps.
 I removed some irrelevant code and add some to have a purer and useful version for mysqlf.

 The plugin name is still `pdsql` in the code.
 It returns NXDOMAIN code if wild match returns no records.